-Anthem: EA’s 2018 ‘Destiny 2’ Killer Might Actually Have Sensible Microtransactions, Says Analyst
+‘Anthem’: EA’s 2018 ‘Destiny 2’ Killer Might Actually Have Sensible Microtransactions, Says Analyst

 Pachter, a gaming analyst for Wedbush Securities, sat down with Gaming Bolt to discuss Anthem—Bioware’s new IP.
 The upcoming sci-fi loot-shooter is said to be EA’s answer to Bungie’s Destiny 2.
 Before Electronic Arts can even begin to predict Anthem’s success, however, the game publisher needs to work on its monetization system.

-EA has attempted to introduce a monetary system to a couple of its games including Mass Effect: Andromeda and Need for Speed Payback, observed Forbes contributor, Paul Tassi.
+EA has attempted to introduce a monetary system to a couple of its games, including Mass Effect: Andromeda and Need for Speed Payback, observed Forbes contributor Paul Tassi.
 However, gamers drew the line with the loot crates in Star War Battlefront II.
 The microtransactions in the Disney game title interfered too much with organic gameplay and angered players.

 SWBII’s microtransaction led to low sales and awareness in the gaming industry.
 Gamers apparently did not like pay-to-win games.
 Pachter explained EA’s failed attempt to create its own in-game economy to Gaming Bolt.